-- Up to three kids 44″ and under can ride for free with a accompanying adult.
+- Up to three kids 44″ and under can ride for free with an accompanying adult.

-- Free kids usually crawl under the turnstile before the paying adult swipes their card or use the nearby accessible gate.
+- Free kids usually crawl under the turnstile before the paying adult swipes their card or use the nearby accessibility gate.

 - Get a card for each person to swipe.
 Kids 12 and older should be able to navigate swiping Metrocards and turnstiles.